vovka/ubuntu_voice_to_text/docs/architecture v0.1.0/README.md

 ## Conclusion

 By focusing on modularity, testability, and cross-platform support — and by learning from past complexity — this project aims to be the most elegant, reliable, and adaptable voice-to-text transcriber for desktop users.
-Its architecture is simple, but its flexibility and power come from the thoughtful composition of independent units, orchestrated to work together in perfect harmony.
+Its architecture is simple, but its flexibility and power come from the thoughtful composition of independent units, communicating through event-driven, queue-based interactions to work together in perfect harmony.